-Before launch, the final observing scenario, the PIC and the definition of the "prime sample" will be prepared under the supervision of the SWT and reviewed under the responsibility of the ESA Advisory Structure.
-Further reviews will be done in the course of operations as needed, following updates of the PIC and of the "prime sample" and/or based on the findings of PLATO.
+Before launch, the final observation plan, the PIC and the definition of the "prime sample" will be prepared by the PMC, under the supervision of the SWT and reviewed under the responsibility of the ESA Advisory Structure.
+Reviews will be done in the course of operations as needed, following updates of the PIC and of the "prime sample" and/or based on the findings of PLATO.

-As indicated in Section 3, in order to fulfil the PLATO scientific objectives, the Ground-based Observation Programme (GOP) will play an important role, as it is necessary for the confirmation and characterisation of planets (see Section 2.3).
-For this a GOP Team to be responsible of the actual observations will be selected, as illustrated in Section 5.2.3.
+As indicated in Section 3, to fulfil the PLATO scientific objectives, the Ground-based Observation Programme (GOP) will play an important role, as it is necessary for the confirmation and characterisation of planets (see Section 2.3).
+For this, the GOP Team(s) will perform the observations, as illustrated in Section 5.2.3.

-The planet ranking approach, ground-based observation strategies and parameter validation process will be reviewed, under the responsibility of the ESA Advisory Structure, 1 year (TBC) before the PLATO launch and, then, regularly during the operation phase of the mission.
+The planet ranking approach, ground-based observation strategies and parameter validation process will be reviewed, under the responsibility of the ESA Advisory Structure, 1 year before the PLATO launch and, then, regularly during the operation phase of the mission.